-Taiwan is now home to more than 80,000 Hongkongers who have settled on the independent island, according to the Interior Ministry.
+Taiwan is now home to more than 80,000 Hongkongers who have settled on the self-ruled island, according to the Interior Ministry.
 There are also numerous students and businessmen from Hong Kong who are permitted to stay.
 This group of people may become a vital minority that both Han and Tsai want to woo.

-But for Hongkongers despairing about a better future under Chinese rule and wanting to emigrate to the self-governed island, they will all have reasons to fear another takeover may be looming, should Han win the election in mid-January.
+But for Hongkongers despairing about a better future under Chinese rule and wanting to emigrate to the island, they will all have reasons to fear another takeover may be looming, should Han win the election in mid-January.